networknt/light-doc/content/development/best-practices/openapi3.md

 As schema name is translated into Java class name, it is better to follow the naming convention of Java.

-- Elements should always start with an upper-case letter, to respect class definitions in generated code, which always start with an upper-case letter
+- Elements should always start with an upper-case letter, to respect class definitions in generated code, which always start with an upper-case letter.

 ```
   properties: